 RoC is a much smaller brand, with just 118,000 followers on social media, but it’s often these smaller accounts that command higher engagement rates, with fewer fake followers and bots amongst their followings.

 The brand with the third-highest engagement rate on Instagram is Glossier, at 0.89%.
 Glossier provide intuitive, uncomplicated skincare and beauty products in a narrow and focused range of around 40 products.

 One of the areas where we saw the biggest change in this edition of the Cosmetify Index was our look at each country’s favourite beauty brand.

-Other popular brands around the world included Dove and ColourPop and we once again saw a few brands which clearly have a strong presence in their home country, such as RMK in Japan, Fenty Beauty in the Caribbean and Ole Henriksen in Denmark.
+Other popular brands around the world included the Body Shop and Rituals and we once again saw a few brands which clearly have a strong presence in their home country, such as DHC in Japan, Fenty Beauty and Juvia’s Place in the Caribbean, Innisfree in South Korea, and Madara Cosmetics in Latvia.

 With the beauty industry having a large carbon footprint, we also wanted to highlight some of the sustainable brands that our users at Cosmetify have been loving the most in the past three months, as more and more of us make a conscious effort to reduce our impact on the planet, especially when it comes to our beauty routines.

 REN is a clean skincare brand that strives to provide sustainable and cruelty-free products and pledged in 2018 to become completely ‘zero waste’ by the end of 2021, meaning they’ll only use recycled, recyclable, or reusable packaging.
 They also recently launched the #WeAreAllies sustainability initiative alongside other brands such as Caudalie and Herbivore.